gbbr/gopherblog/README.md

 First we must compile the main package and all its dependencies into a binary.
 To do this we run:

-`go build`
+`go install`

-This should create the binary called `gopherblog`.
+This should create the binary called `gopherblog` in your $GOPATH/bin folder.
 On my machine, for example, I naively run the blog as:

-`./gopherblog -db="root:root@tcp(localhost:3306)/gopherblog"`
+`gopherblog -db="root:root@tcp(localhost:3306)/gopherblog"`

 The following command-line flags are provided: